 It was hard to envision the Robert Morris Colonials upsetting the Oklahoma State Cowboys in Stillwater on Monday night.
 Robert Morris had to play a perfect game, and they didn't.
 It was important for them to start the game strong, and they didn't.
 Instead, RMU found themselves trailing 0-9 a little more than three minutes into the game.
-The Cowboys were simply too athletic, too skilled, and too overpowering for the Colonials to overcome.
+Oklahoma St. was simply too athletic, too skilled, and too overpowering for the Colonials to overcome.

 Robert Morris made things interesting at times in the first half.
 A layup by senior point guard Anthony Myers-Pate shortly after OSU sophomore point guard Marcus Smart picked up this second foul cut the Cowboys lead to just nine points at the 9:56 mark in the first half.

-The second half saw the return of Smart and Nash to the lineup; they either scored and/or assisted on the first 11 points for OSU.
-The Cowboys got into transition after every Colonials miss, and usually finished those opportunities with a highlight dunk.
+The second half saw the return of Smart and Nash to the lineup; they either scored and/or assisted on the first 11 points.
+Oklahoma St. got into transition after every Colonials miss, and usually finished those opportunities with a highlight dunk.
 OSU literally ran away from Robert Morris and coasted to a 92-66 victory.